Herold7/Coryph-e/README.md

 ### Tag

+### Tag
-This entity represents the equipments for a room.
+This entity represents a tag that links to a selection of artists.

 | Property | Type       | Description | Relation |
 |----------|------------|-------------|----------|